alexle/alexle.github.com/posts/easy-life-overrated.markdown

 It's like those people who win the lottery and throw it all away in a couple years.

 Conversely, when you put your heart and soul into a goal, you're going to appreciate that success more.
-You'll take pride and satisfaction in your accomplishment, knowing the sweat and work it took.
+You'll take pride and satisfaction in your accomplishment, knowing all the work it took.

 ## The Benefits Of Challenges ##